FRED Watch Quickie Review: Ant-Man and the Wasp (2018)

-I’m a Kendall Richardson and welcome to FRED Watch, where we review everything from the mainstream to the obscure.
-Today’s film is the latest addition to the Marvel Cinematic Universe, Ant-Man and the Wasp…
+Welcome to FRED Watch, where we review everything from the mainstream to the obscure.
+Today’s film is 2018’s Ant-Man and the Wasp…

 Probably the only saving grace from the devastation of Avengers: Infinity War was the fact we had two Marvel movies on the horizon.
 March 2019 will see the long-awaited release of Captain Marvel, starring Brie Larson in the title role, which will be Marvel Studios’s first female-led superhero movie.
 In the words of Hope van Dyne, it’s about damn time.
 Speaking of Hope and her iconic final words in a post credit scene of 2015’s Ant-Man, the time has finally come to see Evangeline Lilly’s character suit up as the titular Wasp, alongside Paul Rudd’s Scott Lang as Ant-Man.
 And I am so pleased to say the wait was worth it!